Patent Agent Salary in the United States

 FAQ about Patent Agent

-Patent Agent negotiates and drafts patent agreements; prepares documents for filing and processing.
+Negotiates and drafts patent agreements; prepares documents for filing and processing.
 May work with both legal and product development teams to ensure proper filings.
-Being a Patent Agent must be registered to practice with the U.S. Patent and Trademark Office.
-May require a bachelor's degree in area of specialty.
-Additionally, Patent Agent typically reports to a supervisor or manager.
-To be a Patent Agent typically requires 2 to 4 years of related experience.
-Gains exposure to some of the complex tasks within the job function.
-Occasionally directed in several aspects of the work.
+Must be registered to practice with the U.S. Patent and Trademark Office.
+Requires a bachelor's degree.
+Typically reports to a manager.
+Work is generally independent and collaborative in nature.
+Contributes to moderately complex aspects of a project.
+Typically requires 4-7 years of related experience.

 Salary.com provides salary estimates, histograms, trends, and comparisons using data from employer job postings and third-party sources.